JasmineChhotaray/Apache_Spark/README.md

 1. Usage of Spark's Resilient Distributed Datasets to process and analyze large data sets.
 2. Usage of Spark SQL, DataFrames and Datasets.
 3. Breadth First Search (BFS) - Degrees of Separation

+# 2. PySpark: An interface for Apache Spark in Python